 QSA’s team is dedicated to a mission of pairing advanced quantum prototypes — based on neutral atoms, trapped ions, and superconducting circuits — with algorithms specifically constructed for imperfect hardware to demonstrate optimal applications for each platform in scientific computing, materials science, and fundamental physics.

-Science and Technology Coordinators
+Science and Technology Coordinators and Advisors

 Coordinators play senior advisory roles in the center.
 John Preskill (Caltech) serves as the QSA Scientific Coordinator and will advise on high-level scientific vision, and Umesh Vazirani (UC Berkeley) serves as the liaison to the Simons Institute.